Trump says John Kelly must 'keep his mouth shut' after ex-chief of staff said Vindman did the right thing

 Trump was responding to comments Kelly made during a 75-minute speech and question-and-answer session at a Wednesday night event before students and guests at Drew University in New Jersey, which The Atlantic reported.

-The retired Marine Corps general, who also served as Trump's Homeland Security secretary prior to taking on his job as chief of staff, said Vindman was simply following his military training in reporting concerns about Trump's call.
+The retired Marine Corps general, who also served as Trump's Homeland Security secretary prior to taking on the job as his chief of staff, said Vindman was simply following his military training in reporting concerns about Trump's call.

-That phone call, in which Trump asked Ukrainian President Volodymyr Zelenskiy to investigate former Vice President Joe Biden, his son Hunter Biden and Democrats, led to Trump's impeachment.
-Last week, the Senate acquitted the president on two charges, although it was the first time in history a member of a president's own party— Sen. Mitt Romney of Utah— voted to convict.
+That phone call, in which Trump asked Ukrainian President Volodymyr Zelenskiy to investigate former Vice President Joe Biden, his son Hunter and Democrats, led to Trump's impeachment.
+Last week, the Senate acquitted the president on two charges, although it was the first time in history a member of a president's own party — Sen. Mitt Romney of Utah— voted to convict.

 Vindman "did exactly what we teach them to do from cradle to grave," Kelly said.
 "He went and told his boss what he just heard."